 Bio (Catherine Etmanski)

-Etmanski earned her PhD in Leadership Studies with a focus on adult education from the University of Victoria, her Master of Arts in Community and International Development from the University of British Columbia, her BA in Linguistics and a certificate in teaching English as a second language from Simon Fraser University.
-In 2012, she won the Excellence in Teaching for Sessional Lecturers Award from the University of Victoria's Faculty of Education.
+Etmanski holds a PhD in Leadership with a focus on Adult Education from the University of Victoria (2007), an MA in Community and International Development from the University of British Columbia (2003), an honours BA in Linguistics and a Certificate in Teaching English as a Second Language from Simon Fraser University (1999).